-- a) Must meet the needs of local attorneys on the appointment list and involve the local defense bar in the planning stages; - b) Must be used by all judges in the jurisdiction involved in the specific aspect of the program (e.g., includes a countywide process change in magistration, attorney/client meetings, etc.); - c) Must be used to meet a specific element of the Fair Defense Act (e.g., indigence determination, magistration, attorney contact, etc.); - d) Must involve sheriff, jail administrator and other law enforcement as applicable; - e) Must be purchased from the State DIR contract (see program requirements); - f) May include the price of at least three years of maintenance; - 3) Purchase of Information Technology Products-Many IT products may be considered for funding only in relation to how they improve local indigent defense processes.
+- a) Must meet the needs of the public defender's office (if applicable), managed assigned counsel program (if applicable), and local attorneys on the appointment list and involve the public defender's office, managed assigned counsel program, and local defense bar in the planning stages; - b) Must be used by all judges in the jurisdiction involved in the specific aspect of the program (e.g., includes a countywide process change in magistration, attorney/client meetings, etc.). - c) Must be used to meet a specific element of the Fair Defense Act (e.g., indigence determination, magistration, attorney contact, etc.). - d) Must involve sheriff, jail administrator and other law enforcement as applicable. - e) Must be purchased from the State DIR contract (see program requirements). - f) May include the price of at least three years of maintenance. - 3) Purchase of Information Technology Products-Many IT products may be considered for funding only in relation to how they improve local indigent defense processes.
 Any project allowed under this type of purchase must clearly focus on improving indigent defendants' access to effective assistance of counsel.
 These projects often reduce administrative time of judges and court staff involved in the appointment or payment process.

-- a) Must meet the needs of local attorneys on the appointment list and involve the local defense bar in the planning stages; - b) Software programming must be portable to other jurisdictions; - c) The product must have clearly defined activity, summary, and management reports; and - d) Must avoid use for general court processes. - e) Any agreements entered into as part of a funded project must ensure that all data is the property of the county, is available and accessible to the county within a reasonable time, and subject to disclosure or withholding based on the county's obligation under the laws in effect at the time.
-The County must review all requests for data, and no data may be released to a third party without County approval. - f) Contracts must state the format in which the data will be provided in case of termination of agreement with vendors. - g) For any grants that involve developing new software solutions with state and/or county funds, the statement of grant award must clearly address considerations and expectations regarding the ownership of and access to the source code for any programing. - h) Technology project funding requests must include detailed basis of cost explanations. - i) Technology project grant payments will be based on verifiable achievement of project phase completions. - j) Software developed should conform with appropriate industry information exchange standards. - 4) Public Defender Offices and Direct Client Services-Establishing public defenders, regional public defenders, mental health defender and juvenile defender services are major priorities of the Commission.
+- a) Must meet the needs of the public defender's office (if applicable), managed assigned counsel program (if applicable), and local attorneys on the appointment list and involve the public defender's office, managed assigned counsel program, and local defense bar in the planning stages. - b) Software programming must be portable to other jurisdictions. - c) The product must have clearly defined activity, summary, and management reports. - d) Must avoid use for general court processes. - e) Any agreements entered as part of a funded project must ensure that all data is the property of the county, is available and accessible to the county within a reasonable time, and subject to disclosure or withholding based on the county's obligation under the laws in effect at the time.
+The County must review all requests for data, and no data may be released to a third party without County approval. - f) Contracts must state the format in which the data will be provided in case of termination of agreement with vendors. - g) For any grants that involve developing new software solutions with state and/or county funds, the statement of grant award must clearly address considerations and expectations regarding the ownership of and access to the source code for any programing. - h) Technology project funding requests must include detailed basis of cost explanations. - i) Technology project grant payments will be based on verifiable achievement of project phase completions. - j) Software developed should conform with appropriate industry information exchange standards. - 4) Public Defender Offices, Managed Assigned Counsel Programs, and Other Direct Client Services-Establishing public defenders, managed assigned counsel programs, regional defenders, mental health defender, and juvenile defender services are priorities of TIDC.
 Direct client services are the most likely to receive funding.